pgopidwad123/Vijay-Sales-Dashboard/README.md

 ##**Used Dataset**: https://docs.google.com/spreadsheets/d/1gtfm6ecrJaHrH2mQ_OIsl1NkviwJNBwGTq_1JYnddFE/edit?usp=sharing

 ##**Questions**:

-What are the total sales, revenue, and profit for the selected time period?
+1.What are the total sales, revenue, and profit for the selected time period?

-How do sales vary across different regions, states, or cities?
+2.How do sales vary across different regions, states, or cities?

-Which products or categories are contributing the most to revenue and profitability?
+3.Which products or categories are contributing the most to revenue and profitability?

-What are the sales trends over time (monthly, quarterly, or yearly)?
+4.What are the sales trends over time (monthly, quarterly, or yearly)?

-Who are the top customers based on revenue generated?
+5.Who are the top customers based on revenue generated?

-What is the average order value (AOV), and how does it vary across customer segments?
+6.What is the average order value (AOV), and how does it vary across customer segments?

-Which customer segment has the highest purchase frequency?
+7.Which customer segment has the highest purchase frequency?

-How does actual sales performance compare to the target or forecasted values?
+8.How does actual sales performance compare to the target or forecasted values?

-What is the contribution margin for each product category?
+9.What is the contribution margin for each product category?

-Which discounts or promotions have led to the highest increase in sales?
+10.Which discounts or promotions have led to the highest increase in sales?

-What is the ROI of promotional campaigns, if applicable?
+11.What is the ROI of promotional campaigns, if applicable?

-Are there any products with consistently low inventory turnover?
+12.Are there any products with consistently low inventory turnover?

-Which regions or products face frequent stockouts?
+13.Which regions or products face frequent stockouts?

 ##**Created Dashboard**: